“…the audience was dazzled and stirred by the music; it was overwhelming.” – La Provence

 Kevin Saunders Hayes worked for two years on the new musical accompaniment for Fritz Lang’s “Metropolis,” considered one of the great works of silent cinema.

-The organizers of the Avignon Film Festival, aware of the position of the city of the Popes (Avignon, cultural capital of the year 2000, la Beauté exposition), thought it appropriate to do something noteworthy for this first Euro-American Festival 2000.
+The organizers of the Avignon Film Festival, aware of the position of the city of the Popes (Avignon, la Beauté exposition), thought it appropriate to do something noteworthy for this first Euro-American Festival.